flavienbwk/book-devops/eng/README.md

 That's why Apollo's interface primarily showcases two menus: "Environments" (SRE-oriented) and "Products" (software engineer-oriented).

-- The "Environments" menu allows connection to different environments, defining deployment strategies across multiple environments (e.g., GCP, AWS, Azure, on-premise) and channels (see _release channels_), setting software quality and security criteria, and approving infrastructure changes.
+- The "Environments" menu allows connection to different environments, defining deployment strategies across multiple environments (e.g., GCP, AWS, Azure, on-premise) and channels (see _release channels_), setting software quality and security criteria, and approving infrastructure changes ;
 - The "Products" menu ensures that a software's new version is correctly deployed: Apollo automatically manages _blue/green_ deployments (see chapter "[Continuous deployment](#continuous-deployment-cd)") and rollbacks.
 It enables the declaration of update strategies by specifying which service needs updating before another (see the following chapter "[Constraint-based deployment](#constraint-based-deployment)").

 Connected to _git_ repositories, it allows tracking and approving any code modifications before deployment.